 Coffee cake all started so that you could have a sweet that went perfectly with coffee.
 It could also be flavored with a bit of coffee.
-Either way it has always been a a little bit of a heavier cake in texture.
+Either way, it has always been a little bit of a heavier cake in texture.

-Now, you could always have hot tea or iced tea or even some dairy free milk alongside.
+Now, you could always have hot tea, iced tea, or even some dairy-free milk alongside.
 It all works.

 Why Use Organic Sugar?

-- Organic Sugar Insures that the sugar you are using is vegan.
+Organic Sugar Ensures that the sugar you are using is vegan.

 What Fruit Can I Use in a Coffee Cake!

-- For this recipe you can substitute many different fruit and use them in the same way as the apple pieces.
+- For this recipe, you can substitute many different fruits and use them in the same way as the apple pieces.

 - Raspberries are a classic.